 The word ‘glue’ is interchangeable with ‘adhesive’ and it basically refers to any non-metallic liquid substance that can be applied to two separate objects to bind them together.

-Naturally occurring glue like tree sap and tar has been used for hundreds of thousands of years by humans.
+Naturally occurring glue like tree sap and tar has been used for hundreds of thousands of years by humans and their ancestors.
 However, nowadays, the majority of the adhesives we use are artificially produced.

 Without getting too far into it, the main ingredient in most synthetic glues today is called vinyl acetate, which is produced through a chemical reaction between acetylene and acetic acid.